heesoo-jang/starter-hugo-academic/content/post/phd-application/index.md

 <br>

 ## My PhD Statement of Purpose (SOP) for PhD Applications in Media Studies/Communication Science
 Okay, let me share my SOP first since this is what you’re here for.
-The paragraph I italicized was tailored to the different programs I applied to.
+This SOP was for the University of Washington; I don’t know where I misplaced my UNC one!
+I used the same template for all the programs I applied to, so this is the SOP I used for UNC as well.
+The paragraph I italicized was tailored to the different programs.

 <br>
 Ph.D.
 Program in Communication<br>